Top Things to do in St. Augustine Florida

 St. Augustine has it all!

 It is located on the Northeastern Atlantic coast of Florida, encompassing some fantastic beaches and history.
-Our family spent 4 weeks in St. Augustine and I”™m excited to share with you some of the great experiences we had.
+Our family spent 4 weeks in St. Augustine and I’m excited to share with you some of the great things to do in St Augustine Fl.

 For a great history overview of St. Augustine, I highly recommend taking the Red Train tour of the city.
 The price of a ticket allows you and your family to get on and off at over 22 different stops throughout the city.
 I suggest staying on the trolley tour for the first 80 minutes to listen to the detailed history lesson you will hear from the train driver of the open-aired trolley.
 It”™s also a great place for a young child to take a nap mid-day if you need a break throughout your day touring St. Augustine.